metaterminal/metaterminal.fyi/content/puzzles/_index.md

 I like puzzles, and sometimes I write them.
 Over the years, I've written quite a few.
 Puzzles are ordered in reverse chronological order by release date.

+### Brown Puzzlehunt (2024)

+[Brown Puzzlehunt](https://www.brownpuzzlehunt.com) is an upcoming in-person puzzlehunt, located in Providence, Rhode Island (with close-to-equal accessibility for remote teams).
+Kickoff is on April 13th, 11am EDT, with puzzles releasing an hour later.
+The team size cap is 12.

 ### Shardhunt (2023)

-[Shardhunt](https://shardhunt.com/) was a puzzlehunt written by some core members of the puzzlehunt team 17th Shard, and contains my most recent work so far.
+[Shardhunt](https://shardhunt.com/) was a puzzlehunt written by some members of the puzzlehunt team 17th Shard.

 It takes place in the same canon as Shardhunt 0 (which has never been publicly released), but knowledge of that hunt is not necessary and will provide no advantage for explorers.